b0bcarlson/word-data/README.md

 # word-data
-Source for retrieving words (binomals, trinomals, etc) from Reddit, and updating the database.
+Source for retrieving words (binomials, trinomials, etc) from Reddit, and updating the database.

 This project relies on PRAW. praw.ini required, user is "ibs".
 Words are retrieved and processed with Python.
 Some logic and processing is done through PHP.